 Know that if you’ve been the victim of an online defamation of character attack, you shouldn’t have to live with it online, slowly eroding your reputation and happiness.

 Act quickly, and reach out to the Cleveland-based defamation lawyers of Minc Law At Minc, LLC, we want to fight for your reputation and restore it to its original state.
-Put the fire out before it spreads, and call us today at (216) 373-7706 to schedule a free, initial no-obligation consultation, or fill out our online contact form.
+Put the fire out before it spreads, and call us today at (216) 373-7706 to schedule a free, initial no-obligation consultation with an intake specialist, or fill out our online contact form.

 Let us fight for you.